lisamarieandersson/dictionary/README.md

 ## Setting up the project

-Install the local dependencies by simply running:
+Install the local dependencies by running:

 ```sh
 npm install